The Third Sunday after Epiphany

 Sunday School – begins at 9:15 for all children, preschool through 12th grade.

-Confirmation: This Sunday Sept 25, and every other week in Mueller Room after the Divine Service--to the right of the narthex/lobby.
+Confirmation Class – January 29, February 12 and every other week in Mueller Room after the Divine Service.

-Sunday Adult Bible: in the Mueller Room at 9:15.we are reading John and starting Everyone His Witness 2.0.
+Sunday Adult Bible: in the Mueller Room at 9:15.
+We are reading John.

 Weekday Bible Study – We meet this week on Tuesday at 1:00 PM with Pastor Dave.
-We are reading Romans.
+We are reading Galatians.

-Men's Breakfast Bible Study – The group meets on Thursday at 8:00 A.M. to study the Lectionary for the coming Sunday.
+Men's Breakfast Bible Study – The group meets on Thursday at 8:00 A.M. to study the readings from the lectionary for the coming Sunday.
 For more information contact Dan Good.

 Orphan Grain Train – Orphan Grain Train – Help us bring Christ's name and character to suffering people around the world and donate new or gently used clothing in good condition.
 Our Mid-Atlantic Branch, in conjunction with thirty other locations around the US, ships material aid wherever it is needed.
 Everyone is welcome to volunteer with us at the West Grove warehouse on Wednesdays and on the 2nd and 4th Saturdays of the month to sort and pack donations (8 Federal Rd, West Grove, PA, 19390).
 Read all about OGT on the bulletin board by the library, or visit our webpage for hours of operation, the latest updates, and to review the full list of materials our recipients need most.
 If you have questions, please contact Tom Fuesler or Carla Niesen.
 Donated items may be placed in the closet in All Saints' Hall (to the right as you enter the room).

-Meals on Wheels – Serving our community meals during the last full week of each month (Sept.22 -26 This Monday thru Friday).
+Meals on Wheels – Serving our community meals during the last full week of each month (Jan 23-27, 2023).
 The time commitment is usually 1 ½ hours (11:00 AM-12:30 PM).
 Please contact Susan Fuesler.
 Meals are picked up at Silverside Church with directions for delivery route.
 Please consider volunteering; you will bless others and be greatly blessed as well!
 Contact Sue Fuesler.

 Online Giving is Available – Click HERE.
 Let us thank Jesus that He continues to provide for us!
 Offerings can be set up through your bank or your credit card.
 Questions related to financial giving can be addressed to Karen Blach via email – email@example.com.